Universal scaling laws and density slope for dark matter haloes: Halo density slope and mean radial flow

 \section{Halo density slope and mean radial flow}

 On small scale, inner halo region is assumed to be fully virialized for Eq. \eqref{eq:7} to be valid.
-A vanishing radial flow $u_{r}$ is expected from the stable clustering hypothesis, i.e. no net stream motion in physical coordinate along radial direction \citep{Mo:2010-Galaxy-formation-and-evolution}.
-With $u_{r}\equiv 0$, there is no mass, momentum, and energy exchanges between different shells.
-However, halos are non-equilibrium dynamic objects, whose internal structure should be dependent on the radial flow.
-This relation we'll develop might be useful for core/cusp controversy.
+A vanishing radial flow $u_{r}$ is expected from the stable clustering hypothesis, i.e. no net stream motion in physical coordinate along radial direction \cite{Mo:2010-Galaxy-formation-and-evolution, Xu:2023-On-the-statistical-theory-of-self-gravitating}.
+With $u_{r}\equiv 0$, there is no mass, momentum, and energy exchanges between different spherical shells.
+However, simulated haloes are non-equilibrium dynamic objects that might not be fully virialized, whose internal structure should be dependent on the radial flow.
+The relation we'll develop in this section might be useful for core/cusp controversy.

 Since halo density models often involve a scale radius $r_s$ (the length scale of a halo), we may introduce a reduced spatial-temporal variable $x={r}/{r_s(t)}={c(t)r}/{r_h(t)}$, where $c\equiv c(t)$ is halo concentration and $r_h(t)$ is the virial size for halo of mass $m_h(t)$.
 Derivatives with respect to \textit{t} and \textit{r} can be derived using the chain rule,